jgnewman/lightningDOM/README.md

 Tl;dr; probably because you chose the wrong input event to handle.
 My recommendation is to use `oninput`.
 For the longer explanation, read on:

-Here's a raw implementation for managing the value on a text field.
-Spoiler alert — it has a problem:
+Here's a raw implementation for managing the value on a text field. **Spoiler alert** — it has one small problem:

 ```javascript
 function buildTree(inputval="", oldTree) {